filipematias23/FIELDimageR-QGIS-Workshop/README.md

 ---------------------------------------------
 ### Loading mosaics and visualizing using QGIS

-> First of all, open QGIS ...
+> Open QGIS ...
 There are many ways to create or start a **New Project** in QGIS.
 The image below highlights some examples:

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_29a.jpg">